Ramisa-16/Language-Learning-App/README.md

 2. **Audio-to-Audio**: Speak with the bot, and once the conversation is over, you will get a transcript of it.
 The app highlights mistakes in red and suggestions in green.

-3. **Mistake Tracking**: In premium versions, you’ll be able to see areas where you made mistakes.
+3. **Mistake Tracking**: In premium version, you’ll be able to see areas where you made mistakes.
 Premium users get the benefit of seeing corrections and improved sentence structure.

 ---
 ## **Note**: This file contains only AI part.